MEPs adopt new digital 'rule book', amid surveillance doubts

 Already a member?

-The Digital Service Act (DSA) will regulate illegal content online, setting out transparency and consumer-protections obligations for online players.
-While the Digital Market Act (DMA) prohibits anti-competitive behaviours by internet providers acting as "gatekeepers".
+The Digital Services Act (DSA) will regulate illegal content online, setting out transparency and consumer-protections obligations for online players.
+While the Digital Markets Act (DMA) prohibits anti-competitive behaviours by internet providers acting as "gatekeepers".

 The two bills were approved with the support of the majority of MEPs — with EU internal market commissioner Thierry Breton dubbing the "landslide" vote as "historic".